Trump Is ‘Very Proud’ Of Brazil’s Bolsonaro For Using The Term ‘Fake News’

 “Brazil and the United States stand side-by-side in their efforts to ensure liberties in respect to traditional family lifestyles, respect to God our creator, against the gender ideology or the politically correct attitudes and against fake news.”

 The news conference was the first meeting between the two world leaders, who have been noted for their similarities.
-The pair spoke about improving relations between the United States and Brazil and acknowledged their “similar” views, which Trump claims is a sign of what will become “a fantastic working relationship.”
-And as The Hill reports, experts seem to agree that they will work well on foreign policy issues related to Israel and Venezuela.
+The pair spoke about improving relations between the United States and Brazil, and acknowledged their “similar” views — something which Trump claims is a sign of what will become “a fantastic working relationship.”
+And as The Hill reports, experts seem to agree that they will work well together, particularly on foreign policy issues related to Israel and Venezuela.

 Brazilian President Jair Bolsonaro, who is sometimes called the "Trump of the Tropics," decried "fake news" and predicted US President Donald Trump's re-election during his first official visit overseas https://t.co/iqJzI6cBIy pic.twitter.com/b2iVx3JYNk